Jane N. Irungu, PhD

 Kathie has coordinated more than 200 conferences and events in her career.
 Her work includes searching for future conference venues and hotels, negotiating contracts, and making all kinds of logistical arrangements.
 She earned a Certified Meeting Professional designation in 2007 and a Master of Education in 2016.

 Kathie creates jewelry, loves traveling, and can connect most everything in life to a Lyle Lovett song or an episode of Friends.

 Debbie O’Dell came to work for the University in the fall of 2009.
 In January of 2012, Debbie joined SWCHRS as the Account and Budget Representative.
 Within this role, she is the exhibitor and advertising liaison for the NCORE Conference and also manages all contracting, from speakers to vendors, for NCORE and the Center.

 In her spare time Debbie enjoys spending time with her husband and 3 children, volunteering, and game night with friends.

 Josephine serves as the NCORE accessibility and volunteer coordinator, as well as copy editor and social media manager for both NCORE and the Southwest Center.

-Born and raised in mid-Michigan, Josephine transferred from Michigan State to the University of Oklahoma, graduating with a BA in Film & Media Studies in 2010.
+Born and raised in mid-Michigan, Josephine transferred from Michigan State to the University of Oklahoma, graduating with a BA in Film and Media Studies in 2010.
 Over the last decade, she has worked on film and television sets as script supervisor, costumer, and production assistant.
 Josephine has also spent the last ten years as a caregiver to multiple family members with a variety of physical and mental disabilities.

 When she is not working or writing, you can find her reading, at the movies, nerding out at a horror convention, gardening, tabletop gaming, camping or having a food adventure with her husband and dog.